Schedules, vacation and sick days

 Hours and scheduling

 Your hours will depend on your position.
-If you have an open or close shift or you are hosting an event or meeting you will have a specific start and end time, otherwise if you are having an “admin” day your start and end times can be flexible.
-For ease we typically have each employee choose regular admin hours so other staff members know basically when to expect to see them.
+If you have an open or close shift or you are hosting an event or meeting you will have a specific start and end time, otherwise your start times can be flexible.
+For ease we typically have each employee choose regular hours so other staff members know basically when to expect to see them.

 The schedule is sent out two weeks in advance.

 As a full time employee you are entitled to two weeks (10 working days) of accrued vacation per calendar year.
 Part time employees are given a percentage of this depending on their contract.
 These days start after your trial period.
 Any time taken during your first three months (vacation or sick time) is unpaid.

 Please confirm your vacation time with Erynn and Zach at least two weeks in advance.
 As we are a small team we just ask you to ensure your duties and responsibilities are covered while you are gone.

 Technically you have the equivalent of one weeks paid sick days accrued per year (ie: if you are full time it is 5 days, if you are part time it is the number of days you typically work during the week).
 But we’d rather you stay at home and get better rather than risk infecting people at work, so we'll discuss if you need to take more days.

 That being said, we’ve seen Ferris Bueller’s day off and Zach is quite capable of embodying Principal Rooney!

 While overtime is occasionally needed – clients may stay past an agreed time or we have a tight deadline - recurring overtime indicates a fundamental failure in planning or communication.
 If this happens we’re committed to make necessary corrections.
 We work hard to hire good people and want them to stick around because their work and family lives are in rhythm and integrated .

 Overtime must be approved in advance and we give time off in lieu.